CoolDude937/home_security/README.md

 Andy's Note to whom it may concern:
 I found this open-sourced face recognition library and decided to try to make my own project with it.
 I am super bad at time management, so I apologize if this project is not completed at the time of viewing.
 Once I get through my university terms, I will try my best to improve this project.
 Super sorry about this, and I'll do my best.
+Also, the stuff I edited is in the "examples" folder.